School Board Policy 403 -

 I. Purpose

-The purpose of this policy is to achieve the effective operation of the school district's programs through the cooperation of all employees under a system of policies and rules applied fairly and uniformly.
+The purpose of this policy is to achieve effective operation of the school district's programs through the cooperation of all employees under a system of policies and rules applied fairly and uniformly.

 II.
 General Statement of Policy

 The disciplinary process described herein is designed to utilize progressive steps, where appropriate, to produce positive corrective action.
-While the school district intends that in most cases progressive discipline will be administered, the specific form of discipline chosen in a particular case and/or the decision to impose discipline in a manner otherwise, is solely within the discretion of the school district.
+While the school district intends that, in most cases, progressive discipline will be administered, the specific form of discipline chosen in a particular case and/or the decision to impose discipline in a manner otherwise is solely within the discretion of the school district.

 III.
 Discipline